Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 Introduction

-But with patient privacy laws like HIPAA and ethical considerations about solicitation, many providers are asking:
+But with privacy laws like HIPAA and ethical concerns about solicitation, many healthcare providers are proceeding with caution:

 This guide breaks down the current legal landscape, ethical best practices, and proven review strategies that help doctors stay compliant while improving their local visibility and online trust.